 More about Environmental Justice:

-- News from the Office of Environmental Justice - Current projects and information from the DEC Office of Environmental Justice to help residents of environmental justice communities and members of the general public in New York State
+- Updates and News from the Office of Environmental Justice - Current projects and information from the DEC Office of Environmental Justice to help residents of environmental justice communities and members of the general public in New York State

 - Environmental Justice Hotline - New York State Department of Environmental Conservation Environmental Justice Hotline